5

 Q: No, really.

 A: Initial consultations are always free, because why would you pay us if we haven't told you we can help?
 A full consultation is very affordable; but lengthy documents and pie charts to convince governing boards to act are outlandishly expensive.
+Individual consultants set their own rates.
+Some may work pro bono or at a reduced rate.
+Our executive consultants generally offer services for somewhere between $60 and $125 per hour, depending on experience.
+But if you're a small business or public benefit organization, don't let rates stop you from talking to us--everything is negotiable.

 Q: Why do you charge extra for a typical consultant's report?